ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 Here, we are referring to the ``turtlesim`` package again, but this time we target the executable named ``turtle_teleop_key``.

 Return to the terminal where you ran ``ros2 node list`` and run it again.
-You will now see the names of two active nodes:
+You will see the names of two active nodes:

 .. code-block:: console